skadthan/ashu-banking/README.md

  * Run the job to build and deploy the application

 ###### Debug H2 DB while testing
- * Set a debug point in any test step and check the URL "http://localhost:8800/console" while testing
+ * Set a debug point in any test step and check the URL "http://localhost:8800/console" while testing;